 Lead (Pb) is a very toxic metallic element.
 Historically, lead was used as an additive in petrol, and road vehicles were the main source.
 Leaded petrol was phased out in 1999, resulting in a 98% reduction of pre-1999 UK emissions.
-Today, the main sources are metal production and industrial combustion of lubricants containing small amounts of lead.
-(National Atmospheric Emissions Inventory, 2021) .
-However, recent research has found that airborne particulate matter in cities is still 'enriched' with lead, likely due to emissions from historic combustion of leaded petrol (Resongles, et al., 2021).
+Today, the main sources are production processes and transport.
+However, the contribution from transport comes not from tailpipe emissions but tyre and brake wear (National Atmospheric Emissions Inventory, 2022).
+Recent research has found that airborne particulate matter in cities is still 'enriched' with lead, likely due to emissions from historic combustion of leaded petrol (Resongles, et al., 2021).